 When you're shopping for a laptop, you'll usually see the name of the processor listed prominently in every product description.
 However, just seeing the CPU model name, without any context, can be confusing.
 Is a laptop with a Core i7-7Y75 CPU faster than one with a Core i5-8250U?
 How much speed do you really need, anyway?

-Most laptops today are powered by an Intel CPU, with a just handful of lower-cost models using one of AMD's processors.
-Even though most of the chips come from one company, there are more than two dozen different models you might see featured in a brand new notebook.
+Most laptops today are powered by an Intel CPU, though there are several models that use AMD processors.
+Even if you only look at Intel's lineup, there are more than two dozen different models you might see featured in a brand new notebook.
 Fortunately, learning the basics isn't too difficult.

 TLDR; Which CPU Do I Need?